Brighton

-Brighton (/ˈbraɪtən/ BRY-tən) is a seaside resort in the unitary authority area of Brighton and Hove, in East Sussex, England, 47 mi south of London.
+Brighton (/ˈbraɪ.tən/, BRY-tən) is a seaside resort in the unitary authority area and city of Brighton and Hove, in East Sussex, England, 47 mi south of London.
 Archaeological evidence of settlement in the area dates back to the Bronze Age, Roman and Anglo-Saxon periods.
 The ancient settlement of "Brighthelmstone" was documented in the Domesday Book (1086).
 The town's importance grew in the Middle Ages as the Old Town developed, but it languished in the early modern period, affected by foreign attacks, storms, a suffering economy and a declining population.
 Brighton began to attract more visitors following improved road transport to London and becoming a boarding point for boats travelling to France.
 The town also developed in popularity as a health resort for sea bathing as a purported cure for illnesses.

 In the Georgian era, Brighton developed as a highly fashionable seaside resort, encouraged by the patronage of the Prince Regent, later King George IV, who spent much time in the town and constructed the Royal Pavilion in the Regency era.
 Brighton continued to grow as a major centre of tourism following the arrival of the railways in 1841, becoming a popular destination for day-trippers from London.
 Many of the major attractions were built in the Victorian era, including the Grand Hotel, the Hilton Brighton Metropole, the Palace Pier and the West Pier.
 The town continued to grow into the 20th century, expanding to incorporate more areas into the town's boundaries before joining Hove to form the unitary authority of Brighton and Hove in 1997, which was granted city status in 2000.
 Today, Brighton and Hove district has a resident population of about and the wider Brighton and Hove conurbation has a population of 474,485 (2011 census).
 (Note: For statistical purposes, Brighton and Hove are grouped together.
 The larger conurbation also includes Worthing and Littlehampton.)

 Brighton's location has made it a popular destination for tourists, renowned for its diverse communities, shopping areas, large and vibrant cultural, music and arts scene, and its large LGBT population, leading to its recognition as the "unofficial gay capital of the UK".
 As of the 2021 census, 10.7% of the population of Brighton and Hove over the age of 18 identify as gay, lesbian or bisexual, the highest percentage in the entire UK.
 Brighton has been called the UK's "hippest city", as well as "the happiest place to live in the UK".